rcranganu/aws-terraform-wordpress/README.md

     * _module name_**_uat**_ - is going to be used for the **uat/test** environment
     * _module name_**_prod**_ - is going to be used for the **production** environment

+## Arhitecture
+All the arhictures are based on AWS WordPress deployments best practices.

+### Sandbox / Development environment

 ## Authors
 The project is managed by [Razvan Cranganu](https://github.com/rcranganu)